Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 #### Treasure

 Three of the alcoves contain nothing of value.
 A loose flagstone in the southeast alcove covers a hidden cubbyhole in the floor, in which is hidden a moldy sack containing 150 ep.
 The coins have the profiled visage of [[4.
-World Almanac/NPCs/Strahd Von Zarovich (COS).md\|Strahd von Zarovich]] stamped on them.
-A character who searches the alcove can find the loose flagstone with a successful DC 10 Wisdom ([[/5.
-Mechanics/Rules/Skills.md#Perception\|Perception]]) check.
+World Almanac/NPCs/Strahd Von Zarovich.md\|Strahd von Zarovich]] stamped on them.
+A character who searches the alcove can find the loose flagstone with a successful DC 10 Wisdom (Perception) check.

 ### K72.
 Chamberlain's Office